home-assistant/home-assistant.io/source/_integrations/acaia.markdown

 The **Acaia** {% term integrations %} allows you to control [Acaia](https://acaia.co/) scales through Home Assistant.

 If your machine is within Bluetooth range to your Home Assistant host and the [Bluetooth](/integrations/bluetooth) integration is fully loaded, the scale should be discovered automatically.
-If you are configuring this integration, your scale needs to be turned on during setup.
+If you are configuring the device manually, your scale needs to be turned on during setup.

 {% include integrations/config_flow.md %}